-- Soft: energy-dependent cross-calibration discrepancies in this energy band were reported - by Nevalainen et al. (2010).
-Recent results confirm that the ratio between the Chandra/ACIS and XMM-Newton/EPIC-pn fluxes increase from -10% to +10% going from 0.5 to 2 keV (Nevalainen et al., in preparation) .
+- Soft: energy-dependent cross-calibration discrepancies in this energy band were reported by Nevalainen et al. (2010).
+Recent results confirm that the ratio between the Chandra/ACIS and XMM-Newton/EPIC-pn fluxes increase from -10% to +10% going from 0.5 to 2 keV (Nevalainen et al., in preparation).
 A similar behavior is observed when comparing Swift/XRT and XMM-Newton/EPIC-pn.
-On the other hand, the flux ratio between the Suzaku/XRT and XMM-Newton/EPIC-pn cameras is energy-independent, and comprised between -5% and -10%.21 XMM-Newton/EPIC-MOS cameras yield fluxes which are on the average in good agreement with EPIC-pn.17
+On the other hand, the flux ratio between the Suzaku/XIS and XMM-Newton/EPIC-pn cameras was shown to energy-independent, and comprised between -5% and -10%,44 although a more recent and extensive study challenges these conclusions (Nevalainen et al., in preparation).
+XMM-Newton/EPIC-MOS cameras yield fluxes which are on the average in good agreement with EPIC-pn.21 - Medium: A generally good agreement is shown among all the operational CCD within ±5% in flux and spectral shape49

-[‡]http://web.mit.edu/iachec/papers/index.html
+[¶]http://web.mit.edu/iachec/papers/index.html